Audio Transformers: Dataset

 \section{Dataset}

-We use FSD50K \cite{fonseca2020fsd50k} an open dataset containing over 51k audio files to train and evaluate our architectures.
-FSD50K comprises over 100 hours of manually labeled audio using 200 classes drawn from the AudioSet ontology.
-We chose to evaluate this over popular AudioSet \cite{gemmeke2017audio}, as FSD50K is freely available under creative commons license, contains many more high quality audio annotations, and twice number of training examples in the balanced set-up.
+We train and evaluate our architectures with FSD50K \cite{fonseca2020fsd50k}, an open dataset of over 51k audio files comprising over 100 hours of manually labeled audio using 200 classes drawn from the AudioSet \cite{gemmeke2017audio} ontology.
+FSD50K is freely available under the creative commons license, contains many more high quality audio annotations, and twice number of training examples in the balanced set-up than AudioSet.
 We used the already provided training and the validation splits to tune the model and tested them on the evaluation setup provided.
 In total there are about 51,197 clips available ranging from 0.3-30s.
 We downsample all the clips to 16kHz sampling rate using \cite{virtanen2020scipy}.
 We follow the same setup for reporting the results as done in \cite{fonseca2020fsd50k}.
 All the training was carried on 1s audio chunks with the labels inherited for all the chunks in clips greater than 1s.
-For samples less than 1s, the audio clip is repeated to make the duration 1s resulting in a single training example for that clip.
-On an average, the duration per clip is 7.6s, with 1.22 average labels per clip, uploaded by 7225 user ids thus encompassing a diverse range of sources, acoustic environments, microphones, locations to name a few.
+For samples less than 1s the audio clip is repeated to fill 1s, resulting in a single training example for that clip.
+On an average, the duration per clip is 7.6s, with 1.22 average labels per clip, uploaded by 7225 user ids, thus encompassing a diverse range of sources, acoustic environments, microphones, and locations, to name a few.